 Are there any risks investing in ETFs?

-Yes, There is market risk.
+Yes, there is market risk.

-Investing always comes with some market risk.
+Investing always comes with some level of market risk.
 To achieve a higher potential return than leaving your money in the bank you have to be willing to accept some ups and downs along the way.

 However, compared to buying individual shares, ETFs allow you to reduce your risk through broad diversification.
-Stockspot carefully spreads your money into different market sectors (like healthcare, technology, utilities), countries and asset classes to reduce your risk.

 In this article we dispel some common myths around ETFs and explain why they’re safe and smart investments